 Internet-connected devices can also breach children’s privacy.
 The company behind CloudPets previously suffered a security breach that exposed the login details of nearly a million customers.
 That breach exposed millions of recordings created by children to hackers.
 VTech, another firm that makes toys, accidentally left children’s photos on an unprotected server - again allowing cybercriminals to access them.

 While there is little parents can do to stop these kinds of breaches, parents can help their kids by ensuring that they only ever use connected products made by reputable manufacturers.
 Cheap connected devices and toys (perhaps made in China or elsewhere) stand to harbor more potential flaws, which could allow those devices to be hacked or added to botnets.

 We recommend that parents pay close attention to the setup steps for all connected devices to ensure that they use strong, unique passwords.
 Parents must also be watchful for any security issues that might arise with any of those products and must be ready to get updates and patches as soon as they are made available.

 The Modern Internet: The Good and the Bad

-Considering the vast selection of very real threats described above, parents would be forgiven, at this point, for considering canceling their broadband and listing all the family’s electronic devices on eBay!
+Considering the threats described above, parents would be forgiven for considering canceling their broadband and listing all the family’s electronic devices on eBay.

 How to Protect Your Family